 Dr. Joseph Iobst from All About Women Obstetrics and Gynecology said women who deliver their babies via C-section will have a longer hospital stay, intense abdominal pain for the first week, a longer recovery time and a higher risk for infection.
-While many women have prepared for these better-known side effects of a C-section, there is a side effect that is not as known and is therefore often less prepared for.
+Fortunately, many women have prepared for these better-known side effects of a C-section.
+However, there is a side effect that is not as known and is therefore often less prepared for.

 Unfortunately, there is nothing that can be done to prevent the numbness women will experience following a C-section birth, Dr. Iobst said.
 Fortunately, the feeling will return as the nerves regrow, usually within several months, but recovery time varies and is dependent on each individual patient.